Misbun Sidek: In popular culture

 He was portrayed by Rosyam Nor in the 2018 biopic film of Malaysian badminton player Lee Chong Wei entitled Lee Chong Wei: Rise of the Legend which was released on March 15, 2018.

-In another movie entitled 'Gold,' Misbun was portrayed by another actor, Wan Raja and was paired with fellow actor Farid Kamil as his brother, Rashid Sidek, in which this movie was scheduled to be released in 2024.
+In another movie entitled Gold, Misbun was portrayed by another actor, Wan Raja and was paired with fellow actor Farid Kamil as his brother, Rashid Sidek, in which the movie was released in 2024.